Inca society: Religion

 The belief system of the Incas was polytheistic.
+Inca perceived the cosmos as a sacred order governed by the harmonious interplay of the sun, moon, and stars.
+Gender ideologies were constructed within this cosmic framework, shedding light on the intersection of spiritual beliefs, social hierarchies, and gender roles in Inca society.
 Viracocha, the creator of the universe and Inti, the Sun God, were the most important gods.
 Viracocha was believed to have created humanity on an island in the middle of Lake Titicaca.
 Inti was devoutly loved so much that the Inca people called themselves "Intip Churin" which in Quechua means "the children of the sun."